GeneKao/programming-notes/git/README.md

 ## 11. Development pipeline, branching model and discussion <a name="11"></a>

-I will suggest to use gitflow to managing your version and big software development.
+I will suggest using gitflow to managing your version and big software development.
 You can also install it on the command line so everything become so easy.